2023 Top A-Level IGCSE GCE Tutor|

 1. Is GCSE/IGCSE or MYP a better IBDP pathway?

-GCSE/IGCSE?
+What are GCSE/IGCSE?

-Given that students will be able to study a wider range of subjects during GCSE or IGCSE, they can learn about each subject before deciding which IBDP course to study.
-This will allow them to make more informed decisions.
 In addition, students must sit external GCSE or IGCSE examinations, usually in Year 11.
-While this means that students have to experience the stress of the external exams earlier, on the plus side, students will be more equipped with the necessary mental qualities to sit the external exams, which in turn will help them prepare for writing the IBDP external exam papers.
+While this means that students have to experience the pressure of external exams earlier, on the plus side, students will be better equipped mentally to sit for external exams, which, in turn, helps them prepare for the IBDP external papers.

 The IB MYP exam is less rigorous than the GCSE or IGCSE exams.